IRU87/Digit-Recognition-MNSIT-/README.md

   - Fully Connected Neural Network
   - Convolutional Neural Network

-The tree, forest and SVM models are based on the scipy module, while the neural networks are based on pytorch.
+The tree, forest and SVM models are based on the sklearn module, while the neural networks are based on pytorch.

 TODO: